dishantrana1999/fabbagclone/README.md

 * Tools Used To Build.
 VS-Code Git Zoom Slack

-* How To Run it Locally: You can download the compelete file,store in a folder.
-You can run the index.html file using a browser.
+* How To Run it Locally: You can download the code.
+Install the dependencies using <b>npm install</b> and then start the react app by <b>npm start</b>